SEEKCommons/seekcommons-org-website/network-members.md

 ### Liz Henry

 **Liz Henry** (they/them) heads the nonprofit organization Grassroots Open Assistive Tech, which aims to make DIY assistive technology designs and information available under open licenses.
 Liz is a hacker and makerspace enthusiast and founder, most closely involved with Noisebridge and Double Union in San Francisco.
 Liz also works in open source software at Mozilla as a technical program & release manager for Firefox and its developer toolchain.
 Additionally, Liz is a grantmaker and advisor; they are on the advisory board for San Francisco’s new Disability Cultural Center building, and work as grant program manager for progressive tech funds, including Disability Inclusion Fund x Tech.

+### Pen-Yuan Hsing

+**Pen-Yuan Hsing** (he/they) is a postdoctoral researcher at the University of Bristol, United Kingdom.
+Much of Pen's work is “research on research,” applying academic rigor to solving systemic problems in the research community.
+Pen is an advocate for open research, having taken on an advisory role for the NASA Transform to Open Science (TOPS) mission, worked with UNESCO on developing and implementing their Recommendation on Open Science, and has served as a member of The Turing Way.
+Pen has been active in open source tech communities for more than a decade.
+Currently, he is a board member of the Open Science Hardware Foundation, which advocates for open source hardware in open science policies.

 ### Nancy Hoebelheinrich